Role

 External activity

-Zara has successfully led two Knowledge Transfer Partnerships (KTPs) and is now working on a third.
-Of those already completed, one was with Fujitsu Ltd, aimed at driving sustainable change in individual and team working practices through an enhanced organisational culture change methodology.
+Zara has a strong track record of leading large, applied research projects which create value for external organisations.
+This includes a number of Knowledge Transfer Partnerships (KTPs), including one with Fujitsu Ltd aimed at driving sustainable change in individual and team working practices through an enhanced organisational culture change methodology.
 This project was rated as outstanding by Innovate UK.
-The second was with Halo X-ray Technologies Ltd, co-led with operations management colleague Aquila Yeong, focusing on reshaping and upscaling operational processes, talent management practices and evolve organisational culture to support rapid growth and transformation.
+Other KTPs - both completed and ongoing - support SMEs, in collaboration with operations management colleagues, to reshape and upscale operational processes, talent management practices and evolve organisational culture to support rapid growth and transformation.

 Zara is an External Examiner for the MBA programme at University of Strathclyde, an Associate Editor for the International Journal for Workplace Health Management, and a reviewer for numerous other academic journals.